janabel/frog-counting/README.md

 - [x] get original circom_full_flow in sonobe working
 - [x] substitute with an isZero circuit
 - [x] substitute with the frog circuit
-- [ ] write javascript script for converting normal frog json into split frog json (following script.js logic)
+- [x] write javascript script for converting normal frog json into split frog json (following script.js logic)
+- [ ] break frogVerify up, get proof and display from rust code for user to copy paste into verifier function
 - [ ] run entire frogVerify rust code in browser (compile to wasm, fetch inputs)
-- [ ] figure out how to get proof as output
-- [ ] break frogVerify up, get proof and display from rust code for user to copy paste into verifier function